 MYTH: VA loans have a lot of red tape and take longer to close.

-Appraisals in some more rural areas can take a little longer than average because some areas have a shortage of VA appraisers.
+Sometimes appraisals in more rural areas can take a little longer because of a shortage of VA appraisers.
 Additionally, any repairs on the appraisal that are marked as “subject to” must be completed prior to close.

 MYTH: Jumbo financing is not available for VA loans.